-- I. To elect the three (3) Class I Directors identified in this Proxy Statement for a term of three (3) years (Proposal No. 1); - II.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024 (Proposal No. 2); - III.
-To conduct an advisory vote to approve executive compensation (Proposal No. 3); and - IV.
-To transact such other business as may properly come before the meeting or any adjournment thereof, including matters incident to its conduct.
+- I. To elect the three (3) Class III Directors identified in this Proxy Statement for a term of three (3) years (Proposal No. 1); - To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2023 (Proposal No. 2); - III.
+To conduct an advisory vote to approve executive compensation (Proposal No. 3): - IV.
+To conduct an advisory vote on the frequency of holding future advisory votes on executive compensation (Proposal No. 4); and - V. To transact such other business as may properly come before the meeting or any adjournment thereof, including matters incident to its conduct.